With Jesus

 And I’m ready.

-There will come a day for me when it is ‘today’ because I have committed my heart and life to Jesus.
+There will be come a day for me when it is ‘today’ I will go to paradise because I have committed my heart and life to Jesus.
 This passage in the Bible reassures me.
 The thief did nothing to earn his way into heaven.
 He put his faith in Jesus and it was done.
-He didn’t say a prayer or say specific words and he was never baptized.
+He didn’t say a prayer or any specific words and he was never baptized.
 Jesus knew the thief’s heart just like Jesus knows my heart.

 This passage also tells me there is no waiting – no purgatory, no additional steps.